curtispuetz/pypp-docs/docs/transpiler_features/proj_info_json.md

 Default: `null`

-# ignored_files

-This option allows you to specify Python files that the Py++ transpiler will ignore.
-It can be useful if you have some files that are a work in progress but you still want to transpile/build/run your other code.

-Default: `[]`

 # cmake_minimum_required_version

 This option specifies what version the Py++ transpiler will put as the minimum required version in the CMakeLists.txt file.
 For example: